Why I Write (and you should, too)

 If you had the time, what’s that thing you’d really like to learn more about, and could share with others?
 As they say, if you want to really learn something, you should teach it.

 If you don’t feel comfortable sharing at this point, start writing in a journal when you are fresh early in the morning, or before bed.
 Or keep a document on your computer or phone where you can sketch random thoughts and ideas that might grow over time.

 I just ask that you consider this because you will find that writing it down focuses your mind, clarifies your ideas and keeps you fresh.
 I find great satisfaction in this endeavor.

 This is why I write and you should too.

 Say "yes" like thousands of readers around the world getting insights for a better life.
-Join our Sunday Coffee newsletter tribe here or in the box beside this post.
+Join our Sunday Coffee newsletter community.
 See you Sunday morning.